shivanisharma5/shivanisharma5.github.io/README.md

 ## Shivani Sharma

-I am a junior student at the University of California, Berkeley and I am pursuing a major in Computer Science.
+I am a junior student at the University of California, Berkeley pursuing a Bachelor's degree in Computer Science.
+I am proficient in Java, Python, C, and SQL.

+## Relevant Coursework

+• Structure and Interpretation of Computer Programs (CS 61A) o Gained my knowledge in abstraction techniques to manage program complexity which include higher order functions, recursion, and data abstraction using interfaces, objects, and classes
+• Data Structures (CS 61B)
+    o Gained my knowledge in fundamental data structures, storage management, principles of software engineering, and algorithms for sorting and searching
+• Discrete Mathematics and Probability Theory (CS 70) o Gained my knowledge in induction, cryptography, error correcting codes, and Bayesian inference
+• Designing Information Devices and Systems (EECS16A) o Gained my knowledge for the fundamental features of a mobile device, including the design of a camera, capacitive touchscreen, and GPS system
+• Foundations of Data Science (DATA C8) o Gained my knowledge in table manipulation using Python, statistical inference, hypothesis testing, A/B testing, and hands-on analysis of real-world datasets

 You can use the [editor on GitHub](https://github.com/shivanisharma5/shivanisharma5.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.